arielchuri/emergentobjects/assignments/persona-lp-post.md

 # Persona Learning Portfolio Post

-**Week:** Assigned Week 2, Due Week 4
-**Due:** Feb 23
-**Weight:** Part of Persona & User Journey (10%)

-## Learning Outcomes

-This assignment maps to the following learning outcomes:

-- **LO 4 - Discipline Specific:** Apply design research methodologies and analyze user behaviors to develop detailed personas and user journeys.
-- **LO 7 - Reflection:** Document their process and reflect on their learning via the Parsons Learning Portfolio.

 ## Description

 Develop a detailed user persona that will inform the design of your emergent object.
 This persona should represent a potential user living in your chosen utopian or dystopian future scenario.